Career Opportunities

 Open Positions & Job Descriptions:

-- FM-OB Physicians – Our Maternal Child Health team provides holistic, patient-centered care at a tertiary care center serving a diverse safety net patient population.
-We have a unique collaborative model of care, partnering with our colleagues in OB-GYN, midwifery, and pediatrics.
+• FM-OB Physicians – Our Maternal Child Health team provides holistic, patient-centered care at a tertiary care academic health center.
 Preference will be given to experienced surgical FM-OB candidates.

-- FM Hospital Medicine Providers – Seeking both full-scope FM and FM hospitalist to work full- or part-time providing holistic, patient-centered care at a high acuity tertiary care center that serves a diverse safety net patient population.
-We have an academic teaching service and direct care roles, including days evening, and overnight.
+• FM Hospital Medicine – Seeking both full-scope FM physicians and FM hospitalists to work full- or part-time providing holistic, patient-centered care at a high acuity tertiary care center.
+We have teaching services and direct care roles, including days evenings, overnights, observation unit, and Hospital@Home.

-- Academic Fellows– Fellows do a mix of clinical work at BU Medical Center and independent research while earning their Masters of Science degree at BU School of Public Health.
+• Academic Fellows – Fellows do a mix of clinical work at BU Medical Center and independent research while earning a Master of Science degree at BU School of Public Health.
 In collaboration with General Internal Medicine and General Pediatrics, we train approximately 15 fellows per year.
-Our graduates have successfully obtained K awards that have led to major research funding, and productive careers in academic medicine, research, administration, public health, and medical education
+Our graduates have successfully obtained K awards that have led to major research funding, and productive careers in academic medicine, research, administration, public health, and medical education.

 Application Process Step-By-Step